Kitchen cupboards can gather a lot of clutter and become disorganized easily. Go through them often to get rid of the clutter and keep them organized.

-You guys, I have another sick child.
+However, I have another sick child.
 I have resigned myself to the fact that my big projects aren’t going to get done this month—especially since there are only a few days left, and one of those days is Halloween.

-However, I’m sticking to my 15 minutes a day rule, and I was able to get through the worst cupboard in the entire kitchen.
+Today I was able to get through the worst cupboard in the entire kitchen.
 For me, that is my Tupperware/miscellaneous container cupboard.
 Oh my gosh, it drives me nuts and it is impossible to keep it organized for long.

 It’s not really overflowing, it’s just a mess.
 Also, since I have a galley kitchen, I had to use my phone for these photos since my camera lens wouldn’t be wide enough.
 I apologize for the less-than-stellar photos.
 (Not that the ones I’ve been showing on these posts have been more-than-stellar or anything.)